muratk5n/thirdwave/en/README.md

 ---

-H2 Fuel News: "State-of-the-art facility supporting the creation of cost-competitive green hydrogen with innovative coating.
-A state-of-the-art coating facility is being developed by TFP Hydrogen Products in North America"
+H2 Fuel News: "A state-of-the-art coating facility [for the generation of cost-competitive green hydrogen] is being developed by TFP Hydrogen Products in North America"

 ---